 The City Safety with Autobrake technology provides advisories on potential collisions, and automatically engages the brakes to mitigate imminent ones.
 This system is the only one in the world to recognize a variety of obstacles such as pedestrians, cyclists and large animals, and the S60 is the first in the midsize sedan segment to be equipped with this.

-The optional Pilot Assist system that supports the driver with automatic steering, braking and acceleration inputs on well-marked roads has been upgraded for improved cornering performance.
+The optional Pilot Assist system that supports the driver with automatic steering, braking and acceleration input on well-marked roads has been upgraded for improved cornering performance.
 Quite crucial when Volvo guarantees the system’s functionality at speeds of up to 130km/h.
-The new S60 also comes equipped with Run-Off Road Mitigation and Oncoming Lane Mitigation, which provide automated steering and braking inputs to avert off-road excursions and head-on collisions, respectively.
+The new S60 also comes equipped with Run-Off Road Mitigation and Oncoming Lane Mitigation, which provide automated steering and braking input to avert off-road excursions and head-on collisions, respectively.

 The new S60 also gets the huge iPad-like infotainment system from the 90 Series cars, which Volvo calls Sensus Connect.
 The system is compatible with Apple CarPlay and Android Auto, and has 4G network access.
 And just like in the higher-end Volvo models, this screen controls vehicle functions, navigation, Internet-related services and in-car entertainment.